Experience yoga and meditation in the Art and Cultural Centre of Indonesia An easy one hour flight from Bali!

 - 8 nights’ accommodation in private, unique and luxurious teak Bungalows

-- Breakfast and dinner – Indonesian vegetarian food with additional sea food options – special diets can be catered for.
+- Breakfast and dinner – Local and organic Indonesian vegetarian food with additional sea food options – special diets and requests can be catered for.

 - Twice daily yoga (including Restorative Yoga and Pranayama in afternoon as schedule allows)